claudio-dg/final_assignment/README.md

 1. autonomously reach a x,y coordinate inserted by the user.
 2. let the user drive the robot with the keyboard
 3. let the user drive the robot assisting them to avoid collisions
+4. autonomously cancel a goal if it is not reachable using a timeout
-4. in addition we could add the functionality of manually canceling a given goal
+5. in addition we could add the functionality of manually canceling a given goal

 To do this we had to use ROS for controlling the robot and Gazebo and RViz environments.
 I decided to use C++ as programming language.